nevermined-io/music-video-orchestrator-a2a/README.md

 4.  **Images** (`callImagesGenerator`)

     *   Each character and setting from the script is given to the Image/Video Generator.
-    *   The system concurrently requests images for each subject, storing URLs in the step’s artifacts.
+    *   The system concurrently requests images for each subject, storing URLs in the step's artifacts.
 5.  **Video** (`callVideoGenerator`)

     *   For each scene prompt, the system requests a short video clip.
     *   Again, it checks or swaps tokens if the plan is short on credits.
 6.  **Compilation** (`compileVideo`)

-    *   Merges all video clips with FFmpeg, applies the audio track, and uploads the final `.mp4` to S3.
+    *   Merges all video clips with FFmpeg, applies the audio track, and uploads the final `.mp4` to IPFS via Pinata.
-    *   Returns the final video URL as the completion output.
+    *   Returns the final video URL (IPFS gateway URL) as the completion output.

 ### Usage